js0823/DeliveryNotifier/README.md

 # Current Progress

 - Now works on Windows and Mac.
-- Chrome is the only browser I am using right now.
+- Chrome is the only browser that works for now.
 - Amazon Fresh and WholeFoods should both work up to navigating to delivery page.
 - Sound is very simple, and it will play it for 1000 times for now when delivery is available.
 Texting would be better but it costs from what I've googled so far.
+- Delivery notification is now tested.
+The program should now navigate from the homepage to the delivery page, and keep checking if delivery date is available, and alert when it is.
 - Created first pre-release to the public.

 # Prerequisite